COLUMBIA MUSIC FESTIVAL ASSOCIATION (CMFA)

 Today, ColaJazz, Hip Hop Family Day, BluPrintX, and Creative Stylez Dance Company are exploring new artistic directions under the aegis of CMFA.

-Whitehead’s leadership as Executive Director and CEO, took the CMFA far past its earliest roots to become the city’s arts go-to resource agency.
-Artists, both new and emerging, arts groups and individual artists, have come to use the CMFA and its resources.
+Whitehead’s leadership as Executive Director and CEO, took the CMFA far past its earliest roots to become truly the city’s arts go-to and resource agency.
+Artists from many different disciplines, new and emerging arts groups as well as the stalwarts of the Columbia creative community have come to use the CMFA and its resources.